taikoxyz/taiko-mono/packages/website/pages/docs/index.md

 ## Alpha-1 (Snæfellsjökull) Testnet

 The Alpha-1 (Snæfellsjökull) testnet was deprecated on February 15th.
-The Alpha-2 testnet will launch in a sometime in March or April.
+The Alpha-2 testnet will launch sometime in March or April.

 ## Learn more about Taiko